genesis

 Transform Providers

-Physical Properties
+Properties

-Each celestial has several configurable properties:
+Each celestial type uses type-specific properties:

-Quick Start Example
+Quick Start

 {